 And don’t forget, no one else is you and that’s your superpower.
-‘Cause baby you’re a firework.

-5. Use food to nourish your body.
+5. Use real food to nourish your body.

 Practice eating real food.
 Focus on consuming healthy whole foods.
 Leafy greens and other antioxidant-rich vegetables provide much-needed vitamins, minerals, and nutrients.